The Phantom of the Opera (1986 musical): Orchestra

+The original London score is as the Broadway score but with 1 percussion part and 7 violins.
+The most recent Broadway orchestration is licensed by R&H Theatricals for amateur and professional productions.
+The only difference between the Broadway 29- and 27-piece orchestras is the smaller orchestra's lack of Violins VII & VIII.

+The current 14-piece orchestration, used in London and on tour, eliminates approximately half of the original orchestra's parts while adding an extra keyboard.
+Cut books include the original Reed III, harp, percussion, all the brass except one French horn, and most of the string doubles, leaving three violins and one of each other string instrument.

 Recordings

 Cast recordings have been made of the London, Austrian, Dutch, German, Japanese, Swedish, Korean, Hungarian, Mexican, Polish, Russian and Canadian productions.

 The recording of the 1986 original London cast, released by Polydor Records in 1987, was released in both a single-CD Highlights from The Phantom of the Opera and a two-CD Phantom of the Opera, both of which have been certified 4× Platinum in the US and sold 4.97 million copies as of January 2017.
 "The Complete Recordings" edition has sold 507,000 copies since 1991.
-Phantom was also certified 3× Platinum in the UK.
+The Phantom of the Opera was also certified 3× Platinum in the UK.
 The Canadian cast recording went 2× Platinum in Canada.
-In Switzerland, Phantom was certified 3× Platinum and Highlights was certified 2× Platinum.
+In Switzerland, The Phantom of the Opera was certified 3× Platinum and Highlights was certified 2× Platinum.
 Recordings of the Vienna cast and the Hamburg cast produced by Jimmy Bowien were certified Gold and triple Platinum, respectively, in Germany.
 The original album recording has sold an alleged 40 million copies worldwide.

 A live recording of The Phantom of the Opera at the Royal Albert Hall was released in the UK on 15 November 2011 and subsequently in the US and Canada on 7 February 2012, along with Blu-ray and DVD videos, and a collectors' box set of the Royal Albert concert, the original cast recording, and the sequel, Love Never Dies.